yegor256/takes/README.md

 }
 ```

-`TksFallback decorates an instance of Takes and catches all exceptions any of
+`TsFallback decorates an instance of Takes and catches all exceptions any of
 `its takes may throw.
 Once it's thrown, an instance of TkHTML will be returned.

 ## Redirects